redhat-openstack/ansible-nfv/README.md

     Install and configure downstreams tempest with RHOS-NFV-QE tempest plugin.

     Specifying "port_vnic_type: True" value, the playbook configures the tempest.conf for SR-IOV test cases.

+    After finishing tempest configuration, the playbook will run a single test(for now) which configured in the variables, By specifying "NONE" argument, this task will be skipped, otherwise - please specify full path to wished scenario[starting from tempest directory]. for example: tempest.scenario.test_server_basic_ops.TestServerBasicOps

 * Guest TestPMD Role